CAVED123/Bayesian-Graph-Neural-Networks-for-Molecular-Property-Prediction/README.md

 ## Installation

-The easiest way to install the `chemprop` dependencies is via conda.
+The easiest way to install the `chempropBayes` dependencies is via conda.
 Here are the steps:

 1. Install Miniconda from [https://conda.io/miniconda.html](https://conda.io/miniconda.html)
-2. `cd /path/to/chemprop`
+2. `cd /path/to/chempropBayes`
 3. `conda env create -f environment.yml`
-4. `conda activate chemprop` (or `source activate chemprop` for older versions of conda)
+4. `conda activate chempropBayes`

-If you would like to use functions or classes from `chemprop` in your own code, you can install `chemprop` as a pip package as follows:
+If you would like to use functions or classes from `chempropBayes` in your own code, you can install `chempropBayes` as a pip package as follows:

-1. `cd /path/to/chemprop`
+1. `cd /path/to/chempropBayes`
 2. `pip install -e .`

-Then you can use `import chemprop` or `from chemprop import ...` in your other code.
+Then you can use `import chempropBayes` or `from chempropBayes import ...` in your other code.

 ## Logging